Events#

 callback

-A function that is previously defined to execute when the event is broadcasted.
+A previously defined function to execute when the event is broadcast.

 args